SMSpp-Project/MILPSolver/README.md

 ## Usage

-- After the library is configured and built, you can use it in your CMake project with:
+After the module is configured and built, you can use it in your CMake project with:
 ```cmake
 find_package(MILPSolver)
 target_link_libraries(<my_target> SMS++::MILPSolver)